Hatchin/Mann-Whitney-U-Test/README.md

 ### Test Result

-`Sig Diff`: whether or not the two sample data are from different distribution at the custom significant level (determination: if U-critical/P_value < Sample Stat, then difference significant; else difference not significant)
+`Sig Diff`: whether or not the two sample data are from different distribution at the custom significant level

 `Sample Size`: if n <= 20, then small sample size; else large sample size